zachkirsch/sisNotifier/README.md

 #### Step 5: Try it

-You can test if the script works by running `notifer.sh`:
+You can test if the script works by running `notify.sh`:

     sh notify.sh <SIS username> <password file> <email>